 According to Healthline.com, broad beans are highly nutritious and have numerous health benefits.
 It may be an undervalued vegetable with all the positive characteristics it holds and the lack of its presence in the American kitchen.

-According to Healthline nutrition experts, eating broad beans regularly may have tremendous health benefits.
+Lizzie Streit, a Healthline nutrition expert, states that eating broad beans regularly may have tremendous health benefits.
 It may prevent Parkinson’s disease, help prevent birth defects, boost immunity, aid weight loss, and lower cholesterol levels and blood pressure.
+They are an excellent source of soluble fiber, protein, folate, manganese, copper, and micronutrients.

 When to grow broad beans in Central Texas?